dmarx/ai-themed-card-game/README.md

 ### 2.1 Scaling Compute

+Both horizontal and vertical scaling dynamics.

-   - each compute node has a "generation", represents vertical scaling
+- vertical: each compute node has a "generation"
-   - compute nodes can be combined into "clusters", must be homogeneous by generation/level (compatibility/bottlenecking)
+- horizontal: compute nodes can be combined into "clusters", must be homogeneous by generation/level (compatibility/bottlenecking)
   * compute units can be combined into upgraded compute (level 1,2,3), but if paying a compute cost the compute will "parallelize" and be bottlenecked by the lowest level of compute in the ~~"cluster"~~ collection of committed compute resources (needs different name from cluster)

-### 2.2 Upgrading Compute

 * upgrading (combining/racking) compute could be a card effect.
   * e.g. play "slurm" card to your board: "pay $x to upgrade compute units once per turn"